 How to get to Nishiki

-By train -- Hankyu Kawaramachi or Shijo-Karasuma stations then 5 minutes walk
+By train -- Hankyu Kawaramachi or Shijo-Karasuma stations and a 5-minute walk

-By subway -- Shijo stop (directly from Kyoto station) then 5 minutes walk
+By subway -- Shijo stop (directly from Kyoto station) and a 5-minute walk

 Location unreachable with the JR Pass